 Join us in France and Morocco!

 Between France and Morocco: Diversity and Inclusion in the Francophone World is a May session education abroad experience developed by the History Department in collaboration with the College of Arts and Sciences and the Office of Diversity and Inclusion.
 Professor Alice Conklin inaugurated this program in May 2018 with a group of 25 students, who spent three weeks visiting first France then Morocco.
-Professor Conklin will lead a new group of 26 students to both countries in May 2019.
+Professor Conklin will lead a new group of 25 students to both countries May 9-31, 2024.

 This course traces the evolution of cultural, religious, racial, and national identities in France and Morocco, focusing on shared histories, cultures and languages between these two countries.
 Students will explore the ways in which the legacies of slavery and colonialism continue to shape both nations.
 France, a traditionally Catholic nation, controlled parts of the Caribbean, Asia, and Africa until the early 1960s.
 The kingdom of Morocco was once part of a vast Islamic empire that extended into France in the 8th century – but then France ruled Morocco from 1912 to 1956.
 While officially secular, Morocco remains overwhelmingly Muslim in the twenty-first century.
 As a result of these complex historical exchanges with each other and with other parts of the world, each country today has a significant number of religious and/or ethnic minorities who often feel the sting of discrimination.
 A major theme of the course is learning how France and Morocco are facing the challenges of practicing inclusivity and respecting diversity in ways that are both similar to and different from comparable struggles in the United States.